 Automated speed reduction

 We are continuing our efforts to promote safer timber transport in Northern Sweden.
-SCA and the Swedish Transport Administration are now testing geofencing in about 40 timber trucks that travel along selected roads in Jämtland and Västernorrland.
+During 20023 SCA and the Swedish Transport Administration tested geofencing in about 40 timber trucks that travel along selected roads in Jämtland and Västernorrland.
 Geofencing is a technology that automatically reduces the speed of vehicles when they enter a specific area.

-The project will continue throughout 2023.
+The project were performed during 2023, but SCA had decided to continue using the technique and involve new roads.
 Geofencing is a service that uses GPS technology to create a virtual boundary or fence, enabling the vehicle to perceive the specific conditions for a specific geographical area as it approaches and enters the area.

 Important for road safety